“Change will not come if we wait for some other person or some other time. We are the ones we’ve been waiting for. We are the change that we seek.”

 Director of Development

-Marilyn has more than 30 years of experience in fundraising, community development, TRIO Programs, Title I parental involvement policy and advocacy, international relief, and higher education.
+Marilyn Aklin has 30+ years of experience in fundraising, community development, TRIO Programs, Title I parental involvement policy and advocacy, international relief, and higher education.

 Before joining the CFUF family, Marilyn was the Director of Development for Community Preservation and Development Corporation (CPDC), an award-winning nonprofit affordable housing development corporation dedicated to creating vibrant communities by developing affordable housing communities supported by research-based and continuously evaluated resident programs.
 In her role, Marilyn secured funding to support the extensive community building work of CPDC, conducted partner fundraising, and guided the design, implementation, and evaluation of multiple CPDC resident services programs.